resoltico/FTLLexBuffer/README.md

 - Machine translation
 - Translation memory

-**Think of it as**: Jinja2 is to HTML templates what FTLLexBuffer is to localization.
+**Think of it as**: It’s the translator who doesn’t just change words — it rearranges them so the sentence actually fits your language’s grammar.

 ---